These 13 Filipino English Words Don't Mean What You Think

 Usage example: "Ayyy, so much English!
 Nosebleed!"

 (I believe this comes from a 90s movie.
-It’s a joking and mildly self-deprecating way for the speaker to say he/she is straining to understand.)
+It's a joking and mildly self-deprecating way to say the speaking is straining to understand extended spoken English.)

 13. “Rubber shoes”